Westport House: Browne family

 His son, George, 3rd Marquess of Sligo, inherited a terrible legacy.
 The West of Ireland was worst affected by the famine.
 Westport House was closed and with no rents forthcoming, the 3rd Lord Sligo borrowed where he could, spending £50,000 of his own money to alleviate the suffering of the tenants.
 He imported cargoes of meal to Westport Quay and subvented the local workhouse, then the only shelter available to the destitute.
 He wrote tirelessly to the British Government, demanding that they do more to help the famine victims.
 He wrote and had published a pamphlet outlining many pioneering reforms of the economic conditions that had led to the famine.
 In 1854, on being offered the Order of St Patrick, an honour once held by his father and grandfather, disillusioned by Britain's Irish policy (a recurring sentiment at Westport House), the 3rd Marquess wrote 'I have no desire for the honour.'
-In 1878 he married Isobel Peyronett and moved to Surrey for the rest of his life as his wife as she did not care for Westport.
+In 1878 he married Isobel Peyronett and moved to Surrey for the rest of his life as she did not care for Westport.

 Lord John Browne succeeded his brother as 4th Marquess of Sligo in 1896.
 He had to contend with the huge changes that occurred in the ownership of land in Ireland in the late nineteenth and early twentieth century.
 Above all he was a 'professional' farmer, whose main contribution was to transform a reduced and almost bankrupt estate into a profitable one, solely from agriculture.
 He had repairs done to the house and gardens.

-Henry Ulick Browne, 5th Marquess of Sligo (1831-1913), another brother of the 3rd and 4th Marquesses, succeeded on the death of the fourth Marquess.
+Henry Ulick Browne, 5th Marquess of Sligo (1831–1913), another brother of the 3rd and 4th Marquesses, succeeded on the death of the fourth Marquess.
 He had by then retired from his career in the Indian Civil Service.
 He had been much at Westport since his retirement in 1889 and he and his wife occupied the big house, while the Fourth Marquess, a batchelor, lived in his own small house.

 George Browne, 6th Marquess of Sligo succeeded his father in 1913.
 An active man, he rebuilt the stable block and made the terraces above the lake on the west side of the house..
 HE installed central heating, electric light and six bathrooms, and ensured the house was in a good state of repair.
 He added a sawmill, planted Sitka spruce and a salmon hatchery at the fisheries a salmon hatchery and planted extensively.
 He also modernised the interior of the House and created the Italianate terrace to the west.